dwightgunning/daily-writing/README.md

 ### Angular.io - Frontend Development with Angular CLI

-This frontend for this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.
+This frontend for this project is developed with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

-The frontend developer tooling and experience is consistent with the Angular CLI, with the following adjustments:
- - Linting

-#### Linting

-To lint both TypeScript and SASS, run `npm run lint`.

 #### Further help